 Previous roles in government

-- London Plan: letter from the Communities Secretary
+- Removing the Housing Revenue Account borrowing cap: letter from the Communities Secretary

 - Government releases funding to replace unsafe cladding

 - Letter to Grenfell United following concerns about the possibility of soil contamination: 15 October 2018

 - Hate crime plan refreshed to protect victims and promote shared values

 - East Hertfordshire local plan: letters from the Secretary of State

 - Communities Secretary signals end to unfair leasehold practices